rd-alliance/metadata-catalog-v2/INSTALLATION.md

     exit
     ```

+ 8. Take a snapshot so you can revert to a clean state after trying a
+    few things out:

+    ```bash
+    lxc snapshot rdamsc clean
+    ```

+    Depending on your use case, you may want to copy over the latest
+    [backup of the live data] and take another snapshot.

- 6. To remove the container, run these commands outside the container:
+ 9. To remove the container, run these commands outside the container:

     ```bash
     lxc stop rdamsc